nawka12/slightbar/README.md

 - **Configurable**: Type `!s` to open the settings view.
 Configure your AI provider, API keys, theme, and more.
 - **Platform**: Windows

+### AI Tools Disclaimer
+The web search and scrape tools for the AI assistant require a locally running [SearXNG](https://github.com/searxng/searxng-docker) instance.
+This is a private, self-hosted search engine that respects your privacy.
+You can find instructions on how to set it up [here](https://github.com/searxng/searxng-docker).
+By default, the app will try to connect to it at `http://127.0.0.1:8080`.

 ## Getting Started

 ### Prerequisites